 The Greyhound stations or pick-up spots (that I know of ) in Chicago:

 - Chicago 95th & Dan Ryan – 14 W 95th

 - Chicago Cumberland– 5800 N. Cumberland Ave

 When I was shopping for deals, I found something unusual.
 If I booked a trip from the central bus station in Chicago to Omaha, it was around $116.
 By starting my bus journey at the 95th and Dan Ryan stop, it was $62.
 Okay, let me break this down by taking an L ride (a $2.50 added cost) and adding a bus from the 95th and Dan Ryan stop to the central bus station; I can save almost half on tickets.
 I am cheap enough to do that.

 Burlington Trailways runs the bus from Chicago to Omaha for Greyhound.
 I could book the trip through Burlington Trailways, but with the 95th stop “discount,” I probably would book through Greyhound.

 This year has not been a significant travel year for me, at least not for train travel.
 Looking back, so far, I have traveled more than I thought.

-A year later, I discovered that being an uncle is not just a title that a sibling gives you when birth a kid, but it is truly a gift and a bond.
+A year later, I discovered that being an uncle is not just a title that a sibling gives you when birth to a kid, but it is truly a gift and a bond.
 Being an uncle is like traveling; there is no one right way to be an uncle or go, but there are a few wrong ways.
-Plus, the memories from traveling and those of being an uncle are cherished forever.
+Plus, the memories from traveling and being an uncle are cherished forever.